AlexAntartico/fedora_notes/README.md

 ## after_installing_actions

 This is a set of steps to do after installing fedora, I might save this as a big script probably later, or at least some steps.

+## dnf_tricks.md

+This are just some useful dnf commands that may not be so common or just new for me.